ms-garshasbi/service-placement-simulator/README.md

 The client and server can be containerized with Node.js images.
 The server container should expose port `3001`, and the client must be configured with the reachable server address.

-## Minikube
+## Kubernetes

-The server can also be deployed to Minikube using the Kubernetes deployment and service YAML files included with the project:
+The server can also be deployed using the Kubernetes deployment and service YAML files included with the project:

 ```bash
 kubectl apply -f server-side-dep.yaml